websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 # Workflow Task Node Reference

 Task nodes are fundamental parts of a workflow definition.
-When you define your organization's business processes and design corresponding workflows, you likely first envision the tasks.
 As the name implies, tasks are the part of the workflow where *work* is done.
-A user enters the picture and must interact with the submitted asset.
-Users often take the role of reviewer, deciding if an asset from the workflow is acceptable for publication or needs more work.
+Tasks have to be assigned to users to review the submitted asset and decide if an asset from the workflow is acceptable for publication or needs more work.

 Unlike other workflow nodes, task nodes have Assignments, because a user is expected to *do something* (often approve or reject the submitted asset) when a workflow process enters the task node.

 Commonly, task nodes contain task timers, assignments, actions (which can include notifications and scripts), and transitions.
-Notifications and actions aren't limited to task nodes, but task nodes and their assignments deserve their own article (this one).
+Notifications and actions are not limited to task nodes, but task nodes and their assignments deserve their own article (this one).

-Check out the Review task in the Single Approver definition, noting that several `<role>` tags are excluded from this snippet for brevity:
+Check out the Review task in the Single Approver definition:

 ```xml
 <task>